Causes of the First Intifada: Lack of civil liberties

+Stalled living standards

-According to Samih Farsoun and Jean M. Landis of the American University, "the lack of public investment in health facilities led to a decline in the number of hospital beds from 26 per 10,000 population in 1974 to 18 per 10,000 in 1985."
+According to Farsoun and Landis, "the lack of public investment in health facilities led to a decline in the number of hospital beds from 26 per 10,000 population in 1974 to 18 per 10,000 in 1985."
 A 1986 report on the Gaza Strip by former deputy mayor of Jerusalem Meron Benvenisti's West Bank Data Base Project warned that health conditions in Gaza had become "catastrophic," that the Gazan citrus industry was failing because of Israeli limits on exports, that the Gazan fishing industry was failing because of Israeli security on Gazan boats, that Gazan schools were overcrowded and deteriorating, and that Gaza was running out of fresh water.

+Other commentators have cited the significant growth of the Palestinian population between 1967 and 1987, particularly in Gaza, as contributing to a stall in living standards.
 According to Yosef Goell of The Jerusalem Post, in the years prior to the Intifada, "it has become fashionable of late to speak of the 'human time-bomb,' referring to Gaza, saying that living conditions "remained relatively fixed [since the late 1970s] because whatever gains were made in total income were largely wiped out by the rapid population growth.
 It is that situation that can be expected to get worse during the coming years."
+Mouin Rabbani of the Institute for Palestine Studies and Lisa Hajjar of the University of California, Santa Barbara have noted that, by 1987, the population density of the Gaza Strip had reached "3754 people per square mile, about the same as Hong Kong, and one of the highest in the world."

-Struggles of the Palestinian economy
+Recession of the Palestinian economy

 According to Kenneth W. Stein of Emory University, "the uprising occurred in an economic setting in which many middle- and lower-class Palestinians found themselves suffering from several years of severe financial hardship.
 Dramatic price drops, particularly in agriculture and amputated international markets, caused enormous strain on the local economy.
 Although present in previous years, traditional sources of capital import into Palestine were stringently reduced by changes in regional and international conditions."
-According to Ahsan I. Butt of George Mason University, "both the Gaza Strip and the West Bank suffered major economic slumps in the 1980s.
+According to Butt, "both the Gaza Strip and the West Bank suffered major economic slumps in the 1980s.
 Between 1981 and 1985, per capita GNP fell almost 2 percent annually in Gaza and 0.7 percent annually in the West Bank."

+Farsoun and Landis have argued that remittances by the Palestinian diaspora, particularly from those in the rich, oil-producing Gulf states, played a major role in sustaining the financial well-being of Palestinians in the occupied territories, but that those remittences had declined considerably between the early 1980s and 1987, especially because of the 1980s oil glut; "this regression has been a pivotal catalytic factor contributing to the timing of the intifada."
+Shalev has also noted that employment for the Palestinian diaspora in the Gulf "had nearly dried up because of the economic crisis the Gulf countries were experiencing."